How do particles with complex interactions self-assemble?: Supplementary material

 We study the influence of the density of particles on the aggregate morphology in \cref{fig:density_dependence}.
-We vary the size of the system ($N_\mathrm{sites}=L\times L$), and keep the number of particles $N_\mathrm{particles}=100$ constant.
-When the system is of density one ($L=10$), the energy per particle can be very different from the dilute systems, as discussed in relation with \cref{fig:stat_frustration} of the main text.
+We vary the size of the system ($N_\mathrm{sites}=L\times L$), and keep the number of particles $N_\mathrm{particles}=500$ constant.
+When the system is of density one ($L=22$), the energy per particle can be very different from the dilute systems, as discussed in relation with \cref{fig:stat_frustration} of the main text.
 As illustrated in~\cref{fig:density_dependence} however, for smaller densities the energy per particle does not vary with the system size in most cases when $L$ increases.
-However, for the interaction maps leading to crystallites (orange curves in~\cref{fig:density_dependence}), the energy per particles increases with the system density.
-This suggests that the equilibrium configuration is driven by the entropic contribution of partially assembled aggregates.
-Indeed, we verify in~\cref{fig:equilibration} that it does not depend on the annealing protocol.
-Despite these differences in the energy dependence with the system size, the aggregate morphologies are not modified upon increasing the system density, and the particles organization remains the same.
+However, for aggregates with energy per particles of the order of the temperature (we recall that $k_BT =1$) such as examples (2,3) and (4,3) in~\cref{fig:density_dependence}, the energy per particle increases with the system size.
+This suggests that for very dilute systems, the entropic contribution to the free energy becomes larger than the enthalpic one.
+Except for these situations, the aggregate morphologies are not modified upon increasing the system density, and the particles' organization remains the same.

+Finally, we study the influence of the total number of particles on the observed aggregate shapes, while keeping a constant density and the similar annealing protocol.
+The examples of \cref{fig:Nparticles_dependence} reveal that increasing the number of particles up to $5000$ particle changes the system energy for dense aggregates of maximal sizes, because it decreases the relative number of particle at the surface of the aggregate (which scales like the square root of the number of particles).
+For systems of smaller sizes or dimension, however, the energy per particle is unchanged.
+More importantly, the aggregate's morphology remains identical if we increase the number of particle for all those examples.
+This proves that the equilibrium configuration of $500$ particles is sufficient to generically characterize the relation between the interaction map and the aggregate morphology.